ENSURE THAT YOUR PET IS TAKEN CARE OF

 Pet Trust FAQs

 How does a Trust provide for my pet?

 Under Florida law, a Pet Trust is a legally binding document that ensures that funds are available and a caretaking system is in place.
 The Trust must be properly drafted by an attorney, because money cannot be left to a pet, but can be left for the care and benefit of the pet.

 In the Trust, you name a Trustee (someone who manages the Trust) and a caretaker.
 The Trustee allocates funds to the caretaker, who physically cares for the pet according to your directions and guidelines stated in the Trust.

 In the Trust, you may provide specific directions for health care needs, diet and exercise, preferred veterinarians, and burial or cremation plans.
 You may still be living, although incapacitated, while your pet lives with the caretaker.

 If you have more than one pet, you can direct that the pets live together.
-A Pet Trust should have sufficient funds that will care for your pet for its expected lifetime.
-Funds would be used for anything needed to maintain your desired standard of living for your pet, such as
+A Pet Trust should have sufficient funds to care for your pet for its expected lifetime.
+Funds could be used for anything needed to maintain your desired standard of living for your pet, such as:

 - Food and treats